Season 1, Episode 50

 Lorne Brown:

 So one is, a lot of this work I believe is inner work as adults.
-We have these wounded inner child and a lot of the people I work with to be able to do this kind of what I call conscious parenting, right?
+We have these wounded inner children and a lot of the people I work with to be able to do this kind of what I call conscious parenting, right?
 Relationship attachment, parenting.
 We have to kind of grow ourselves up.
 We got to kind of attach to ourselves.
-So it takes work your own inner work.
+So it takes work, your own inner work.
 And I bring this up because you talked about the sadness or the frustration for the biter.
-Do you subscribe to the idea then that some of the stuff that’s going on for the child, because I’m thinking you got to find out what’s going on.
+Do you subscribe to the idea that some of the stuff that’s going on for the child, because I’m thinking you have to find out what’s going on.
 They’re going to be looking for what’s happening in the daycare, what’s happening there.
 I sense that children pick up what’s between the parents or even behind the parents, meaning that even if you’re the relationship is really bad, but you’re trying to pretend it’s all good in front of the child, I think their autonomic nervous system can pick up stuff that we’re just not obvious to that could be impacting them.
 Do you subscribe to that idea?

 Gordon Neufeld: